-The information in this announcement relating to exploration results and mineral resources is based on information compiled by Greg Rogers and Stephen Pevely, Competent Persons who are members of the Australasian Institute of Mining and Metallurgy.
-Both Greg Rogers and Stephen Pevely are full-time employees of ERA and have sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Greg Rogers and Stephen Pevely consent to the inclusion in this announcement of the matters based on their information in the form and context in which it appears.
+The information in this announcement that relates to Ranger and Jabiluka Mineral Resources is based on information compiled by geologists Greg Rogers (a full time employee of ERA) and Stephen Pevely (a full time employee of ERA).
+The information in this announcement that relates to Ranger and Jabiluka Ore Reserves is based on information compiled by Mining Engineer John Murphy (a full time employee of ERA).
+Greg Rogers, Stephen Pevely and John Murphy are all members of the Australasian Institute of Mining & Metallurgy and have sufficient experience w hich is relevant to the style of mineralisation and the type of deposit under consideration, and to the activity w hich they are undertaking, to qualify as Competent Persons as defined in the JORC 2012 code and the JORC 2004 code.
+Greg Rogers, Stephen Pevely and John Murphy consent to the inclusion in this announcement of the matters based on their information in the form and context in w hich it appears.

-About Energy Resources of Australia Ltd (ERA)
+About Energy Resources of Australia Ltd

-Energy Resources of Australia Ltd is one of the nation's largest uranium producers and Australia's longest continually operating uranium mine.
+Energy Resources of Australia Ltd (ERA) is one of the nation's largest uranium producers and Australia's longest continually operating uranium mine.